A couple exploring a waterfall in southern Iceland.

 reykjavik, summer, iceland

-Today you return to Borgarnes and Reykjavík.
-We recommend you take he tunnel underneath the Hvalafjördur fjord on your way back to Reykjavík.
-Spend the afternoon and evening exploring the world’s most northern capital city.
+Today you return to the capital city.
+To reach Reykjavík in good time, we recommend you take the tunnel underneath the Hvalfjördur fjord.
+Spend the afternoon and evening exploring the world’s northernmost capital city on your own.

 Stroll around the city with its many restaurants, cafes and shops.
-For the culturally inclined a wide range of museums exist, and is you want the night to go on, spend it in an inviting pub, bar or o none of Reykjavik’s many dance floor.
-Reykjavík is renowned for its hot nightlife.
+For the culturally inclined a wide range of museums exist, or you can visit the Hallgrímskirkja church or the Harpa concert hall.

 Overnight stay: in Reykjavik